UCLSNS/SNS/README.md

 4. preprocessing_data.py
 Data preprocessing for data extracted from API, particularly handling missing values and outliers, using linear regression.
 It includes functions to detect outliers using Z-score, handle outliers using linear regression, handle missing values using linear regression, and perform overall data preprocessing for specified columns in a pandas frame.

+stock.py
+'''This Python script is designed to fetch historical stock data from Yahoo Finance using the yfinance library.
+It also provides functionality to preprocess the retrieved data, handle missing values, and outliers using linear regression.'''

 Some limitations for stock prediction:
 1. the number of types (daily/hourly) >1
 2. no enter prediction time